Packing Slip vs Invoice: Key Differences, Examples & When to Use - packing slip vs invoice

 Product typeCan be both virtual and physicalMust be physical

-TriggersThe payment platform triggers invoice creationShipping/order fulfillment technology triggers packing slip creation
+TriggersThe payment platform triggers invoice creationShipping/order fulfillment technology triggers delivery slip creation

 Time of creationCan be created before or after payment/order confirmationMust be created after order/payment confirmation